silverhammermba/superuser/_posts/2013-03-01-programming.markdown

     B3 07 31 C0 40 CD 80

 The CPU basically performs these instructions from left to right byte-by-byte.
-Though kind of like shell commands, some instructions have arguments and so include multiple bytes.
+Some instructions are kind of like shell commands and have arguments, so they include multiple bytes.
 We can split up the instructions like so:

     B3 07